rafeerahman/Anonymizer/documents/devops/clouds.md

 This command lists all the services deployed on Cloud Run.
 You can use the `--platform` flag to specify the platform, e.g. `gcloud run services list --platform managed` to list all the services deployed on Cloud Run (fully managed).

 > After you finish testing the API, remember to delete the deployment to avoid unnecessary costs.

+## Changing the URL

+The frontend needs to know the location of the backend.
+To change it, edit the config.js in the frontend folder.
+The default URL is `https://csc301-378115-backend-4ic67og2pa-pd.a.run.app/`.